 The Directors are committed to maintaining the highest standards of corporate governance commensurate with the size, stage of development and financial status of the Group.
-No specific corporate governance code is applied.

 The Board is responsible for the supervision and control of the Company and is accountable to the shareholders.
 The Board has reserved decision-making on a variety of matters, including determining strategy for the Group, reviewing and monitoring executive management performance and monitoring risks and controls.